kemus/BeachBall/README.md

 * Monty Haul: Can be set to auto-puchase and solve, either attempting for the 'prize' or the goat.
 * Temporal Rifts: Can be set to use automatically use rifts, either to farm flux crystals or for the ONG.
 * Tool Factory: The TF can be loaded faster (does not require TF Load Letter).
+* Faves Autoclicker: Using the Faves panel, any boost can be set up with an autoclick timer.
+(An example use would be to autoclick Question Qubes.)

 (Audio alerts are currently non-functional.)